AN UNFORGETTABLE NOVEL CONFRONTING LOVE, DEATH, AND OUR INADEQUACY YET PERSISTANCE IN THE FACE OF BOTH

 — The Wall Street Journal

 Peter Cameron is the author of several novels, including Andorra, The Weekend, and Someday This Pain Will Be Useful to You.
 His short fiction has appeared in The New Yorker, The Paris Review, Rolling Stone, and many other literary journals.
-Merchant Ivory made a film based on his novel The City of Your Final Destination and James Ivory is presently adapting his novel Coral Glynn for the screen.
+Merchant Ivory made a film based on his novel The City of Your Final Destination.
 He lives in New York City and Vermont.